 World Science Day for Peace and Development

-By throwing bridges between science and society, the aim is to ensure that citizens are kept informed of developments in science, while underscoring the role scientists play in broadening our understanding of the remarkable, fragile planet we call home and in making our societies more sustainable.
+By linking science more closely with society, World Science Day for Peace and Development aims to ensure that citizens are kept informed of developments in science.
+It also underscores the role scientists play in broadening our understanding of the remarkable, fragile planet we call home and in making our societies more sustainable.

 The Day offers the opportunity to mobilize all actors around the topic of science for peace and development – from government officials to the media to school pupils.
 UNESCO strongly encourages all to join us in celebrating World Science Day for Peace and Development by organizing your own event or activity on the day.